Angelos Messaris: After football

 After giving up football, Messaris concentrated on his studies at the National Technical University of Athens.
 Then he returned to South Africa where he concluded his studies and following this he came back to Greece where he became an executive manager at the Doxiadis enterprises.
-It is said that the reason why he left Panathinaikos rests on the unbearable pressure Apostolos Nikolaidis was putting on him in order to persuade him to commit himself to football and forget about his studies.
+It is said that the reason why he left Panathinaikos rests on the unbearable pressure Apostolos Nikolaidis was putting on him in order to persuade him to commit himself to football and forget about his studies and left-wing and communist political views.
 Kitroef claims that the key factor of Messaris leaving pertains to the suspicion that executives of Panathinaikos had intervened to be rejected in university admission test in order to keep playing football.
 In a short telephone talk that he had with journalist Dimitris Liberopoulos back in 1973 Messaris said: "Please leave me alone...
 The football player you are asking for died in 1931".
 He died in 1978 and his funeral was attended by thousands of people.